Skip to main content

 The science is clear: dozens of chemicals found in indoor and outdoor environments contribute to cancer.
 This evidence is based on comprehensive reviews by authoritative scientific bodies, including the World Health Organization’s International Agency for Research on Cancer (IARC) and the U.S. National Toxicology Program (NTP).

-A Science Companion document produced by the Network reviews the state of the science related to the contribution of environmental and occupational chemicals to cancer, with a specific focus on risk factors that are elevated in Southwestern Pennsylvania.
+This Science Companion and occupational reviews the state of the science related to the contribution of environmental and occupational chemicals to cancer, with a specific focus on risk factors that are elevated in Southwestern Pennsylvania.
 Environmental chemicals and pollutants of particular concern in our region are priority environmental risk factors.

 • Two significant studies conducted in Pennsylvania add to the growing literature about impacts on cancer survival associated with air pollution exposure and increased cancer risks associated with the fracking industry.

-• As CENSWPA observed in the 2022 literature, research continues to demonstrate increased risk of childhood cancers associated with exposure to pesticides and air pollution.
+• Additionally, CENSWPA observed in the 2022 literature, research continues to demonstrate increased risk of childhood cancers associated with exposure to pesticides and air pollution.

-• Additionally, CENSWPA observed in the 2021 literature, a range of cancers beyond lung cancer show increased risk associated with exposure to air pollution.
+• Lastly, CENSWPA observed in the 2021 literature, a range of cancers beyond lung cancer show increased risk associated with exposure to air pollution.

 These environmental chemicals contribute to cancer risk in Southwestern Pennsylvania.
 Assessment of exposure—an important component of risk—is limited for some of these risk factors; for others, we know that exposure is higher in our region than elsewhere.
 Reducing exposure to chemicals or pollutants known to contribute to cancer is an important and often overlooked strategy for cancer prevention.